Molinaro walks tightrope at town hall

 GUN CONTROL

-Molinaro also engaged in a balancing act between assuaging his base on his commitment to the Second Amendment and addressing growing controls by the public for stronger gun control measures.
+Molinaro also engaged in a balancing act between assuaging his base on his commitment to the Second Amendment and addressing growing calls by the public for stronger gun control measures.

 The candidate, who voted against the SAFE Act as a state assemblyman, said he is a strong supporter of the Second Amendment.
-But he previously acknowledged repealing the legislation outright is unlikely because of a Democratic-controlled Assembly, and has stated chief executives cannot repeal or “ram legislation through” without proper checks and balances.
+But he previously acknowledged repealing the legislation outright is unlikely because of a Democratic-controlled Assembly, and has stated chief executives cannot repeal or “ram legislation through” without the proper checks and balances.

 The SAFE Act might be taken off the books in stages, he has said.